IDmelon/documents/content/en/docs/for_administrators/app_integrations/integrate_azure_application.md

 The required permissions are as follows:

-- `Device.Read.All`: Allows IDmelon to import all devices from Entra ID.
+- `Device.Read.All`: Allows IDmelon to import all devices from Microsoft Entra ID.
-- `Group.Read.All`: Allows IDmelon to import all groups from Entra ID.
+- `Group.Read.All`: Allows IDmelon to import all groups from Microsoft Entra ID.
-- `User.Read.All`: Allows IDmelon to read all users from Entra ID.
+- `User.Read.All`: Allows IDmelon to read all users from Microsoft Entra ID.
-- `UserAuthenticationMethod.ReadWrite.All`: Allows IDmelon to add FIDO2 Security keys for users.
+- `UserAuthenticationMethod.ReadWrite.All`: Allows IDmelon to add FIDO2 security keys for users.

 ## Granting Consent

-You can either grant permissions to the predefined IDmelon app registration with predefined permissions or define your own app registration manually and pass the required information to us.
+You can either grant permissions to the predefined IDmelon app registration with predefined permissions or create your own app registration manually and provide the required information to us.

 ### Using Default App Registration

-To approve these permissions, initiate any Entra ID-related feature within IDmelon.
+To approve these permissions, initiate any Microsoft Entra ID-related feature within IDmelon.
 This action will redirect you to the admin consent flow.
 According to Microsoft, you need to sign in as at least a Privileged Role Administrator to consent to application permissions to Microsoft Graph.

 For more details, refer to the official <a href="https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/grant-admin-consent?pivots=ms-graph#grant-admin-consent-for-application-permissions-using-microsoft-graph-api" target="_blank">Microsoft admin consent documentation</a>.